sjentsch/lsjDocs/_pages/Ch08_Estimation_1.rst

 sample) and what it is that we’re drawing inferences *about* (the population).

 In almost every situation of interest what we have available to us as researchers is a **sample** of data.
 We might have run experiment with some number of participants, a polling company might have phoned some number of people to ask questions about voting intentions, and so on.
 In this way the data set available to us is finite and incomplete.
 We can’t possibly get every person in the world to do our experiment, for example a polling company doesn’t have the time or the money to ring up every voter in the country.
-In our earlier discussion of `Descriptive statistics
-<Ch04_Descriptives.html#descriptive-statistics>`__, this
-sample was the only thing we were interested in.
+In our earlier discussion of :doc:`Descriptive statistics <Ch04_Descriptives>`, this sample was the only thing we were interested in.
 Our only goal was to find ways of describing, summarising and graphing that sample.
 This is about to change.

 Defining a population
 ~~~~~~~~~~~~~~~~~~~~~